 No matter whether you're grown up enough to call your vulva by it's name, or prefer noo-noo, fanny, flower, front bottom, lady parts, we pay for the 'convenience' of single use products by giving our sensitive areas a fairly hard time.

-Problems that disposable period products cause:
+Problems that disposable pads & tampons can cause:

 - Nappy rash from pads rubbing the tops of your thighs

 - Accidental bikini wax from the glue on disposable pads pulling your pubes

 - Tampon strings getting caught between your knickers and legs